hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-basic-observation-intro.md

 #### Codes
 It is required to include a LOINC code at Observation.code.
 The [LOINC ValueSet](http://hl7.org/fhir/R4/valueset-observation-vitalsignresult.html) used in the  HL7's Vital Signs profile is expanded with the code `59408-5 "Oxygen saturation in Arterial blood by Pulse oximetry"` because it is an often used, measurable parameter in Denmark.

-Further, [Dk Core NPU Basic Observation](./ValueSet-dk-core-NPUBasicObservation.html), [Dk Core IEEE Basic Observation](./ValueSet-dk-core-IEEEBasicObservation.html), and [Dk Core SNOMED CT Basic Observation](./ValueSet-dk-core-SCTBasicObservation.html) ValueSets are added to the given slices, and codes from these ValueSets are optional to include.
+Further, [DK Core NPU Basic Observation](./ValueSet-dk-core-NPUBasicObservation.html), [DK Core IEEE Basic Observation](./ValueSet-dk-core-IEEEBasicObservation.html), and [DK Core SNOMED CT Basic Observation](./ValueSet-dk-core-SCTBasicObservation.html) ValueSets are added to the given slices, and codes from these ValueSets are optional to include.

 An overall guidance of using the ValueSets follows the guidance of DkCoreObservation and is further specified here:
 * NPU codes can be used when communicating observations from the laboratory area.
 NPU also covers codes concerning basic observations.
 For this reason, NPU is included.